pvnotpv/wabot/README.md

 Not your average whatsapp bot.

 # Wabot-3.7.0
-Whatsapp bot with tons of commands
+Whatsapp bot with tons of commands and features.

 ## COMMANDS
 <details>